What Changed Everything

 They start before they feel ready.
 They launch before everything is perfect.
 They build while they're still employed.
 They iterate based on real feedback rather than theoretical planning.

-What matters is starting.
-Today.
+Starting today is what matters.
 With whatever capability you have right now.

 Implementation Challenge

 This week, identify one healthcare business idea you've been thinking about but haven't acted on.
-Give yourself 48 hours to take one concrete action toward making it real—whether that's writing an outline, creating a basic landing page, or posting about it on LinkedIn.
+Give yourself 48 hours to take one concrete action toward making it real—I’d personally suggest the best place to start is to start writing online today, where your ideal audience consumes information, 3-5X/week.

 Don't wait for perfect conditions.
 Don't wait for complete knowledge.
 Don't wait for permission.